elkorn/afronski.github.io/_posts/2015-05-24-seven-languages-in-seven-weeks-prolog.md

     sudoku(L).
 {% endhighlight %}

 **And that is it**.
-As you may noticed - we defined only rules of the game, rest is done thanks to the *backtracking algorithms* implemented in the interpreter, which are searching and pruning all paths build on top of *knowledge base* made from *facts*, *relations* and *rules*.
-This example can be even more concise and clear, if you have module like [`clpfd`](http://www.swi-prolog.org/man/clpfd.html) - you can find an example [here](https://github.com/afronski/playground-other/blob/master/prolog/sudoku-resolver/sudoku-resolver.pro).
+As you may noticed - we defined only rules for the game, rest is done thanks to the *backtracking algorithms* implemented in the interpreter, which are searching and pruning all paths build on top of *knowledge base* made from *facts*, *relations* and *rules*.
+This example can be even more concise and clear, if you have module like [`clpfd`](http://www.swi-prolog.org/man/clpfd.html), as I mentioned before - you can find an example which uses aforementioned module [here](https://github.com/afronski/playground-other/blob/master/prolog/sudoku-resolver/sudoku-resolver.pro).

 ### Summary

-In the next blog post we will talk about relatively new, but very popular *hybrid* programming language - *[Scala](http://www.scala-lang.org)*.
+In the next blog post we will talk about relatively new (compared to the other languages described in the book), but very popular *hybrid* programming language called *[Scala](http://www.scala-lang.org)*.
 It was my starting point with world of functional programming languages, and it is also often recommended as a starting point - especially if you have background as an *object oriented programmer*.
 See you soon! :wink:

 ### Credits